 Every course was beautifully plated and presented – the roasted tri-color beets with stracciatelli cheese which I mistook for yogurt with coffee cardamom soil was stunning.
 So was the butternut squash and roasted corn soup (I had them hold the apple bacon chutney that usually comes with it).
 Mr. Suburbia thought his Mediterranean Bronzino was better than the ones he enjoys in Miami.
 Don’t be foolish and forgo dessert.
 Look at how pretty that plate of pistachio mousse with passion fruit sorbet is!

-The Mansion is probably the last of the storied and formal restaurants in Dallas.
+The Mansion is probably the best of the storied and formal restaurants in Dallas.
 It is located inside the elegant Rosewood Hotel on the plush Turtle creek area.
+Built in 1925, the hotel features architecture inspired by the grand manors in Spain, England and Italy.
 The New American menu by Sebastien Archambault features luxury ingredients along with a few vegetarian options.
 You can book the chef’s table or the library if you want some extra privacy to celebrate your special day.

 Chef Dean Fearing’s restaurant is located inside the luxe Ritz-Carlton.
 It is one of the liveliest, most popular restaurants in Texas that has hosted celebrities, sports stars, heads of state and people who love great Texas food.
 Serving an elevated American Cuisine the menu is simple yet sophisticated and you have to try Dean’s Tortilla Soup which also comes in a vegetarian version.

 Anything attached to world-renowned Chef Wolfgang Puck’s name is bound to be phenomenal, and Five Sixty is no exception.
 While you are there you can take in the best views that Dallas has to offer.
 Located at the top of Reunion Tower it is a Dallas skyline landmark.
 You can dine in the main room or in the bar for a more casual experience.
 We celebrated Ms. Peachy’s 16th birthday here.

 Modern Asian dishes such as sushi, Assam curry prawns, and ‘General Tso’ quail are popular while vegetarians won’t go hungry either.
 Some of my favorites are roasted Brussels sprouts, house lo mein and papas bravas.
 Book a table by the window revel in the 360-degree views of Dallas in the slowly rotating restaurant.

 Part of the Lombardi family restaurants, Taverna is one of our favorites for a dinner in Dallas when we miss Italy.
-The Paglia E Fieno is a family favorite – its a tagliolini with wild mushrooms, truffle oil in a cream sauce, you can get it with or without the chicken.
+The Paglia E Fieno is a family favorite – it’s a tagliolini with wild mushrooms, truffle oil in a cream sauce, you can get it with or without the chicken.
 The warm bread that you dip in fresh pesto is absolutely divine and you can’t miss the Tiramisu.
-You might also like their pan-seared sea bass, grilled Branzino and the risotto.
+You might also like their pan-seared sea bass, grilled Branzino risotto.

-The decor of the Dallas location is Knox is warm and rustic while the new one in Plano at Legacy West is more modern.
+The decor of the Dallas location in Knox is warm and rustic while the new one in Plano at Legacy West is more modern.
 You don’t have to wait for a special occasion to dine at Taverna.
 It is on the top of our list of restaurants in Dallas for a special celebration and for celebrating weekends. 🙂 We also love Kai and Bistro 31 which are other restaurants in the Lombardi family concept.

-Gemma is not ideal is you want your space, tables are closer to each other and it gets pretty loud.
+Gemma is not ideal if you want your space, tables are closer to each other and it gets pretty loud.
 But it is still a cozy place and the food is amazing!
 We love going there with friends to celebrate.
 They don’t have much on the menu for vegetarians but I love the salads there and the chef has no problem whipping up a veggie-filled pasta dish and those warm fig bread alone are worth a trip.

 The exterior of this restaurant hides all the glorious and ridiculous decor – not many places in Dallas have a huge fish tank that houses a submarine and a vintage Ducati.
 There are 60 chandeliers hanging from the ceiling, of Town Hearth restaurant located in an unassuming building in the design district that looks more like a warehouse than a fancy Dallas restaurant.
 This is one of the best restaurants in Dallas for a date night or to wow your guests.

 I like going there for drinks at night but stick to lunch in the lounge-style restaurant if going on a date.
-The food is fresh and drinks top notch.
+The food is fresh and drinks top-notch.
 I loved their LOVE sign in the lobby that they had during Valentine’s day.
 It is a perfect spot for celebrating Valentines’ day in Dallas.

 Uchi and Uchiba

 If you like sushi you need to book a table for your Dallas date night at either Uchi or Uchiba.
 While they are more expensive than your average sushi places in town and harder to get reservations, the food is incredible and absolutely worth the wait.
-Uchi the main restaurant, while Uchiba is the bar concept by Chef Tyson Cole that expands the concept of Uchi.
+Uchi is the main restaurant, while Uchiba is the bar concept by Chef Tyson Cole that expands the concept of Uchi.
 Plates are shareable which makes it a perfect place for a double date or a couple’s night out with a few friends.

 Both Uchi and Uchiba have a vegetarian menu.
 I loved the beet tofu, crunchy and spicy cucumber, jalapeno, avocado roll.
-Uchi even has a six course vegetarian tasting!
+Uchi even has a six-course vegetarian tasting!
 The fried milk with salted fudge and vanilla cream is a must (the photo in the middle).

 Tex-Mex restaurants are dime a dozen in Dallas but if you are looking for some authentic Mexican food with a great ambiance, then Javier’s is the place.
 Javier made this restaurant as true to Mexico City as possible and has old world Mayan and Aztec influences.

 The French Room

-The exquisite tasting menu and the wine pairings make for the most memorable fine dining experience in Dallas.
+The exquisite tasting menu and the wine pairings make for the most memorable Dallas fine dining experience.
 Located inside The Adolphus’s it has recently undergone an exceptional renovation and is a great place for afternoon tea in Dallas as well.
 Will add photos once we make it there 😉

 Elevated from the ground and what looks like a brick of gold, stepping into this mid-century modern space feels like stepping back in time.
 Another one that is on my list of best restaurants in Dallas for a date night or special celebration.
 We went there to celebrate our 25th Anniversary.

 The menu at Bullion Restaurant has some nice vegetarian choices.
-I loved the beet salad, gnocchi and oh get the Champignons to share, it is a mushroom spread with chèvre and truffle, served with toast points.
+I loved the beet salad, gnocchi, and oh get the Champignons to share, it is a mushroom spread with chèvre and truffle, served with toast points.
 And for dessert, we had Mille Feuille, a puff pastry filled with vanilla pastry cream and dulce de leche – tasted like Crème Brûlée that I love.

 PIN IT FOR LATER